accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 According to the neural networks theory, and in relation to manifold hypothesis, it is well known that multilayer neural networks can learn features of observed data points and have the feature points in hidden layer.
 High-dimensional data can be converted to low-dimensional codes by training the model such as **Stacked Auto-Encoder** and **Encoder/Decoder** with a small central layer to reconstruct high-dimensional input vectors.
 This function of dimensionality reduction facilitates feature expressions to calculate similarity of each data point.

-This library provides **Encoder/Decoder based on LSTM**, which is a reconstruction model and makes it possible to extract series features of natural sentences embedded in deeper layers.
-The LSTM encoder learns a fixed length vector representation of the input time-series and the LSTM decoder uses this representation to reconstruct the time-series using the current hidden state and the value predicted at the previous time-step.
+This library provides **Encoder/Decoder based on LSTM**, which is a reconstruction model and makes it possible to extract series features embedded in deeper layers.
+The LSTM encoder learns a fixed length vector of time-series observed data points and the LSTM decoder uses this representation to reconstruct the time-series using the current hidden state and the value inferenced at the previous time-step.

 ## Usecase: Building the deep boltzmann machine for feature extracting.